 Hong Kong is such an exciting, lively and vibrant city, that really lives up to the term: “East meets West”.
-It is a great mix of both Western and Eastern culture, food, shopping and architecture.
+It is a great mix of both Western and Eastern culture, food, shopping, and architecture.
 It is a city that has “everything”.
 On any given day, you can head to a fishing village less than an hour from downtown, lie on a beach and go on a shopping bonanza in one of the many flashy shopping malls or back-alley markets.
-After a busy day, you can wind down at one of the city`s restaurants that holds world-class standard, before heading out in the evening some of to the endless numbers of cafes and bars.
+After a busy day, you can wind down at one of the city`s restaurants that holds world-class standards, before heading out in the evening some of to the endless numbers of cafes and bars.
 What`s not to like about Hong Kong?

 Here are our top 10 things to do and see in Hong Kong:

-1. Eat breakfast at the Flying Pan
+1. Eat breakfast at The Flying Pan

 Start your day at the famous Flying Pan (9 Old Bailey Street, 2140-6333; 3F, 81-85 Lockhart Rd, Wanchai, 2528-997), and splurge yourself with a big american breakfast with pancakes and waffles.
 This will definitely keep you going through the day!
 What diet?!